panlm/panlm.github.io/docs/GenAI/build-mcp-server-on-ec2.md

 ```

-## 推荐部署 -- put mcp-server in docker with mcp-proxy endpoint
+## 推荐部署 -- put mcp-server in container with mcp-proxy endpoint
 - put all files in folder `mymcp`
 - use mcp-proxy docker file, run mcp-server in container (minor version provider by mcp-proxy)
 ```sh